bottkars/Azurestack-Kickstart/README.md

 # Azurestack-dsc

-This repo is a Collection of scripts to run after AzureStack ASDK Installations The Idea is to have base components/logins stored in a json template and consistent stored in Session Variables The 2 Json Files to edit are admin.json and user.json, that have to be copied to the users Homedirectory
+This repo is a Collection of scripts to run after AzureStack ASDK Installations The Idea is to have base components/logins stored in a json template and credentials stored in session variables.
+The Consistent Approach allws you to "Bootstrap" your Shell session with the 99_bootstrap script(s) The Bootstrap Scripts wll read the user / admin json files having envronment data stored from the Homedirectory

 ## example admin.json
 ```json